Eximua/filego/README.md

 # ipfs-cloud
-Using IPFS to build cloud storage and cloud Web services.
+Using IPFS to build Database as a Service

+Document is in progress